Curtis Hanson: 2007 to 2014: later projects and retirement

-In 2007, Hanson released Lucky You.
-Director Curtis Hanson developed the film with his producing partner Carol Fenelon, who was a regular competitor in poker tournaments.
+Hanson wrote, produced and directed the 2007 film Lucky You.
+He developed the film with his producing partner Carol Fenelon, who was a regular competitor in poker tournaments.
 Hanson said, "Part of the reason for wanting to make the movie was that the poker world was different, interesting, and we had an affinity for it.
 But the other part of it was the emotional thing.
 The skills at the table — and in the movie business — are different from the qualities that you want running your personal life.
 That single-mindedness, the aggression, the duplicity or bluffing or whatever you want to call it, the lack of sympathy..."
 The film was initially set for release on December 16, 2005.
 However, the film sat on the shelf for two years and went through numerous release date changes as Warner Bros. mandated a half-dozen different cuts of the film in response to negative test screenings.
 Opening the same weekend as Spider-Man 3, the film debuted at $2.7 million in ticket sales; the lowest saturated opening week since 1982.
 It finished its theatrical run with $8,382,477 in total worldwide revenue.
 The film received generally negative reviews from critics.
 It holds a 28% approval rating based on 141 reviews on Rotten Tomatoes.

 In 2010, Hanson served as an executive producer for Win-Loss and episode of the television show Three Rivers.

-In 2011, Hanson directed the television film Too Big to Fail, based on the 2009 Andrew Ross Sorkin book of the same name about the beginnings of the financial crisis of 2007–2010.
+In 2011, Hanson directed the television film Too Big to Fail, based on the 2009 Andrew Ross Sorkin book of the same name about the beginnings of the 2008 financial crisis.
 The film was produced by Hanson's production company Deuce Three Productions for HBO.
-The film received 11 nominations at the Emmy Awards, Hanson received a nomination for "Outstanding Directing For A Miniseries, Movie Or A Dramatic Special" and "Outstanding Miniseries or Movie".
+The film received 11 nominations at the Emmy Awards, with Hanson being nominated for "Outstanding Directing For A Miniseries, Movie Or A Dramatic Special" and "Outstanding Miniseries or Movie."

-Also in 2011, Hanson served as a producer for David Frankel's film The Big Year.
+Also in 2011, Hanson produced David Frankel's film The Big Year.

 His last film was to be Chasing Mavericks in 2012.
 Michael Apted received director credit alongside Hanson after he took over as director during the last 15 days of principal photography, while Hanson recovered from complications arising from recent heart surgery.
 On Rotten Tomatoes it has an approval rating of 32% based on 81 reviews, with an average rating of 4.90/10.
 The site's consensus states: "It's sweet, gentle, and affably modest, but Chasing Mavericks is ultimately pulled under by an unconvincing script and a puzzling lack of energy."

-In 2014, served as an executive producer for the pilot Hoke, which wasn't picked up for a series.
+In 2014, he served as an executive producer for the FX pilot Hoke, which wasn't picked up for a series.

-Moving forward, Hanson later retired from film work and was reported to have frontotemporal dementia.
+Hanson later retired from film work and was reported to have frontotemporal dementia.

 Within his career, he was an active member of the Directors Guild of America, he was a member of the Creative Rights Committee, the President's Committee on Film Preservation, and the Film Foundation.